 Registration of a birth and one certified (short) copy of the entry are free of charge.

 Fees are set by Parliament and reviewed regularly.
-Any register office can tell you the current fees.

 All certificates purchased are Crown Copyright and may not be photocopied.